Gleneagles Bar In Gozo.

 Nowadays, they employ staff in the evenings but habitually, they are still on hand to help out and chat to customers at night.
 Both are adamant that it has to remain as a bar when they are long gone.
 And we agree…how could it ever be anything else?

 Gleneagles is a historic Gozitan Institution.
-It’s legendary.
-It’s a pit stop, a meeting point, a hideout a shelter.
-It’s a place to have fun and dance the night away.
-It’s a ship-lovers Shangri-la and a people-watchers dream.
-It’s a social hub, a uniting of characters, of all people, locals and visitors alike.
-It’s a habit for some that we won’t ever break.
+Legendary in every sense, it serves as a pit stop, a meeting point, a hideout, and a shelter.
+A place to have fun and dance the night away, it’s also a ship-lovers’ Shangri-la and a people-watchers’ dream.
+As a true social hub, it brings together a mix of characters—locals and visitors alike—and for some, it’s a habit we’ll never break.
 And why should it?

 It’s everything it should be and no more.